 Our Music program is a combination of singing instruction, study of famous composers, and music appreciation.

-Our Drama program teaches students to see their acting abilities as a gift from God which they can use to enrich the lives of others.
+Our Drama program teaches students to see their acting abilities as a gift from God, which they can use to enrich the lives of others.
 In order to give the best gift possible, the students put a great amount of work into every production.
 All students audition and receive roles, memorize lines, and learn to bring their characters to life.
 They are instructed in the basics of projection and enunciation, and are taught how to move and behave onstage.
 Students learn to present themselves with confidence, and many also learn a sense of humor about themselves, as theater requires even the meekest students to sometimes take center stage.
 There are two drama performances presented every year - one in the winter and one in the spring.
 Students in younger grades (K-2) also incorporate drama into their language arts and history content areas as a more organic approach to drama.

-Two times a week, all students have physical education class, where they learn the basics of body control, endurance, strength and balance.
+All students have physical education class, where they learn the basics of body control, endurance, strength and balance.
 Sportsmanship, cooperation, self-control, and kindness are virtues that team play allows students to practice.